Bright blueberry buttercream frosting is both colorful and flavorful. It is perfect for topping cakes, cupcakes, cookies and more!

 Getting big blueberry flavor

-Using lemon juice to thin out the frosting rather than milk or cream helps accentuate the berry flavor as well.
+Using fresh lemon juice to thin out the frosting rather than milk or cream helps accentuate the berry flavor as well.
 That tart balance with the sugar makes the final product really sing.

 Tips for making your frosting